braindatalab/PyBispectra/README.md

 Parallel processing and [Numba](https://numba.pydata.org/) optimisation are implemented to reduce computation times.

+Analysis of phase-amplitude coupling, time delays, and non-sinusoidal waveshape provide important insights into interneuronal communication, but traditional analysis methods have critical limitations.
+In contrast, the bispectrum - the Fourier transform of the third order moment - offers approaches to perform such analyses whilst overcoming many of the limitations of traditional methods.

 ## Installation & Requirements:
 Install the package into the desired environment using pip `pip install pybispectra`<br/>
 More information on the [installation](https://pybispectra.readthedocs.io/en/main/installation.html) page.